 Bernardo was born in Oporto, Portugal.
 Graduated from Lisbon’s Escola Superior, studying with Jonathan Luxton.
 He also studied at Hochschule für Musik in Hamburg with Prof. Ab Koster.
 He attended classes and masterclasses with Radovan Vlatkovic, Hermann Baumann, Javier Bonet, Bruno Schneider, Stefan Dohr, Froydis Ree Wekre, Philip Myers, Fergus McWilliam, Hervé Joulain, Will Sanders, Jasper de Waal, Zdenek Tylsar, among others.
 With Ab Koster he started the study of natural horn.
 He has received a scholarship from the Gulbenkian Fundation and a scholarship merit award from the Lisbon Polytechnic Institute.

 He is a member of the Orquestra Sinfónica do Porto Casa da Música.
-As a guest artist he has played with all the major Portuguese orchestras and the Barcelona Symphony Orchestra, Galiza Symphony Orchestra and the Chamber Orchestra of Reina Sofia, Spain.
+As a guest musician he performed with all the major Portuguese orchestras and several Spanish too.

 His discography includes several solo works, chamber music and as a member of OSP Cdm.
 His both solo albums ‘Lunar Songs’ and ‘Solo’ have received excellent reviews.
 He performed the first world recording of the work ‘Jeanne d’Arc’ for solo horn and wind band of the composer Alex Poelman for the Dutch label Molenaar.